 This is the secret weapon that has made Coaching For Profits such a success.
-It’s not just the 1-on-1 coaching or the course content—those are extremely important—but it’s the environment of support and accountability that propels students to high stakes at speeds they never thought possible.
+It’s not just the course content, it’s the environment of support and accountability that propels students to high stakes at speeds they never thought possible.

-Poker Detox CFP is a training system which sequentially covers all the concepts in my training arsenal, starting with the most basic and culminating with the most advanced material I have ever published.
+Poker Detox CFP is a training system that covers all the concepts in my training arsenal, from the most basic to the most advanced material I have ever created

-The training process operates outside of the normal competitive paradigm.
-This means applicants who are accepted for the 4 week try-out phase are not competing against each other, they are competing with themselves.
-We assess performance based on a combination of technique and character , and we offer contracts to all players who make strong impressions on us during try-outs.
-It is rigid and structured to establish that the student is capable of following instruction.
-The boot-camp concludes with a 10k hand history submission - reviewed by our coaching staff.
+We assess performance based on a combination of technique and character and we offer contracts to players who make strong impressions.
+It is structured to establish that the student is capable of following instruction and completely buys in to our training approach.
+The training phase concludes with a 25k hand history submission - reviewed by our coaching staff.

-Upon successful completion of initial basic training, students will be deployed into real games on a full stake.
-Beginning in Division 1 of our 4 Division Model, students will unlock access to more advanced content as they prove themselves as winners and move from low stakes into higher stakes and higher divisions.
-Students gain access to Ether Ultimate once they reach Division 2.
+Upon successful completion of initial training, students will be deployed into real games on a full stake.
+Beginning in either Division 1 or 2 of our 4 Division Model, contracted players will unlock access to more advanced content as they prove themselves as winners and move from lower stakes into higher stakes and higher divisions.

 - The Poker Detox preflop ranges

-- A complete preflop system organized into grids and quickly accessible for in-game reference
+- A preflop system organized into grids and quickly accessible for in-game reference

 - How to use standard line instructions to execute an effortless exploitative strategy in common post flop scenarios